farkasrebus/XtaBenchmarkSuite/README.md

 The Xta Benchmark Suite consists of 26 problems, including 6 scaleable models (models representing protocols, where the number of participants can be increased) that can be scaled up by modifying the constant in the first line of the file.

+The models are categorized to the following classes:

+* Small models: there is only one automaton, containing only a few elements.
+They don't necessarily model real systems but can be used for developing and testing algorithms.
+* Protocols: the network mostly consists of similarly behaving automata.
+Safety properties are often described, such as mutual exclusion, collision detection, etc.
+* Circuits: hardware circuits consisting of gates, latches, etc. Properties to verify include absence of short-circuits, absence of hazards and conformance.
+Small models.
+* Systems: models representing complete systems.
+The automata in the network are diverse.
+The models can be rather complex with various properties to check.
+* Problems: models created in order to find the fastest of the possible solutions to a problem.
+The properties are reachability properties, however, the target states are known to be reachable - the goal is to find the fastest path to the target state.

+Scalable models are always protocols.

 | Name | Target | Reference |
 |---|---|---|
 | FISCHER | Fischer’s mutual exclusion protocol | [AL92] |